 - Used to define service(s) with electronic queue, when pedestrians wait in the office area neighboring the service(s) until the service becomes available.
 This element comprises individual

-Using Area you can draw escalators, moving lines, stairs, revolving doors.
-Area can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.
+Using Network node you can draw escalators, moving lines, stairs, revolving doors.
+Network node can be also used to graphically define the place where pedestrians appear in the simulated space; destination of the pedestrian movement, and pedestrians waiting location.
+This element also provides functionality to control pedestrian's access and speed.

-Use Polygonal area when your area has complex form.
-If your area is rectangular, use Rectangular area instead.
+Use Polygonal node when your area has complex form.
+If your area is rectangular, use Rectangular node instead.

-You can add Attractors inside an area.
-Attractor allows controlling pedestrians location inside an area.
-If the area defines the destination of the pedestrian movement (is referred by PedGoTo), attractors define exact target points inside the area.
-If the area defines the pedestrians waiting location (is referred by PedWait), attractors define exact points where pedestrians will wait inside the area.
+You can add Attractors inside a node.
+Attractor allows controlling pedestrians location inside a node.
+If the node defines the destination of the pedestrian movement (is referred by PedGoTo), attractors define exact target points inside the node.
+If the node defines the pedestrians waiting location (is referred by PedWait), attractors define exact points where pedestrians will wait inside the node.